Ficus lyrata: Distribution and habitat

 F. lyrata is native to Benin, Cameroon, Gabon, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Nigeria, Sierra Leone, and Togo, where it occurs in moist lowland forests.
 It also occurs as an introduced species in the Canary Islands, El Salvador, and Trinidad and Tobago.

 Ficus lyrata leaves are lyrate, meaning that they resemble a lyre.

 The fruit is a green fig.

 Cultivation

 It is widely grown outdoors in tropical regions, and also as a decorative species indoors in Europe and North America.
+During the 2010s, it became increasingly popular as a houseplant and interior design feature.
 It is a popular ornamental tree in subtropical and tropical gardens, and is also grown as a houseplant in temperate areas, where it usually stays shorter and fails to flower or fruit.
 It thrives in bright, indirect light and can tolerate some direct sunlight.
 It is hardy down to 10 C, so specimens may be placed outside during warm periods.

 Propagation

 Ficus lyrata can be propagated by division, stem cuttings, or air layering.